wallace-b/learning/JavaScript/notes/dataVisualization2020Notes.md

 - Help end users of automatic solutions / management-exec team verify, build trust.

 Replace cognition with perception, i.e. use the paper, computer display and visualizations to enhance human cognition.

+# 2. Advantages of React over vanilla JavaScript

+React does a much better job of allowing you to define components, and it also offers State management.
+But for something simple and basic, use native JavaScript.
+You don't need any frameworks or libraries.
+A good design principle is to do thigns in the simplest way possible, with the fewest dependencies first.
+If that becomes too difficult and there is economy/efficiency avaiable, then utilize D3 or React, or other frameworks.

+# What about Python or Tableau or Power BI?

+These methods are limited in terms of the interactions and how much you can customize your visualizations.
+Using D3 and React offers unlimited customization of visualizations and the ability to add interactivity.

+# 3. Data Visualization Reference Materials

+With code (best):
+-Blockbuilder Search
+-Observable

+Crowd sourced:
+-#dataviz on Twitter
+-Reddit: r/dataisbeautiful

+News article-like:
+-Reuters Graphics
+-The Upshot - The New York Times
+-The Pudding
+-FiveThirtyEight Data Visualization
+-FLOWINGDATA
+-Kantar Information is Beautiful Awards
+-Quartz Data Visualization

+White paper-like:
+-Graphic Detail - The Economist